-A service that allows an account holder to obtain account information and manage certain banking transactions through a personal computer.
+A service that allows an account holder to obtain account information and manage certain banking transactions through a personal computer, tablet, or mobile device.

 When the amount of a paid check or other withdrawal exceeds the available balance in a checking account.
 See also, NSF and overdraft protection.